elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-do-valence-electrons-determine-the-chemical-properties-and-reactivity-of-an-element.md

 url: /learn/chemistry/questions/how-do-valence-electrons-determine-the-chemical-properties-and-reactivity-of-an-element
 score: -1.0
 related_article1:
-    id: 167284
+    id: 167286
-    title: What is the significance of the atomic number in identifying elements?
+    title: >-
+        What are isotopes and how do they affect the atomic mass of an element?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-the-atomic-number-in-identifying-elements
+    url: /learn/chemistry/questions/what-are-isotopes-and-how-do-they-affect-the-atomic-mass-of-an-element
 related_article2:
-    id: 167281
+    id: 167283
+    title: >-
-    title: How do protons, neutrons, and electrons contribute to the structure of an atom?
+        How do covalent bonds contribute to the formation of molecules?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-protons-neutrons-and-electrons-contribute-to-the-structure-of-an-atom
+    url: /learn/chemistry/questions/how-do-covalent-bonds-contribute-to-the-formation-of-molecules
 related_article3:
-    id: 167280
+    id: 167288
-    title: What are the defining characteristics of matter and how do they relate to elements?
+    title: >-
+        What is electronegativity and how does it influence chemical bonding?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-defining-characteristics-of-matter-and-how-do-they-relate-to-elements
+    url: /learn/chemistry/questions/what-is-electronegativity-and-how-does-it-influence-chemical-bonding
 related_article4:
-    id: 167291
+    id: 167284
-    title: Why is carbon considered versatile in biological molecules?
+    title: >-
+        What is the significance of the atomic number in identifying elements?
     subject: Chemistry
-    url: /learn/chemistry/questions/why-is-carbon-considered-versatile-in-biological-molecules
+    url: /learn/chemistry/questions/what-is-the-significance-of-the-atomic-number-in-identifying-elements
 related_article5:
-    id: 167294
+    id: 167280
-    title: How do functional groups affect the properties and reactions of biological molecules?
+    title: >-
+        What are the defining characteristics of matter and how do they relate to elements?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-functional-groups-affect-the-properties-and-reactions-of-biological-molecules
+    url: /learn/chemistry/questions/what-are-the-defining-characteristics-of-matter-and-how-do-they-relate-to-elements
 ---

 &nbsp;